kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 status: # collapsed for brevity
 {{< /highlight >}}

-4. Confirm expected routing behavior
+5. Confirm expected routing behavior.

-At this point we have created a Gateway who matching and routing behavior is defined in the MatchableHttpGateway.
+We now have a Gateway which has matching and routing behavior defined in the MatchableHttpGateway.

-We expect all requests (an empty matcher is treated as a match-all) to be matched and delegated to the `client-ip-reject` Virtual Service.
+At this point, all requests (an empty matcher is treated as a match-all) are expected to be matched and delegated to the `client-ip-reject` Virtual Service.

 ```bash
 $ curl "$(glooctl proxy url)/all-pets"